oddbird/susy/docs/toolkit.rst

-If you want to change the global box-sizing by hand, or it has already been changed by another library, just update the `global-box-sizing` setting to let Susy know.
+If you want to change the global box-sizing by hand, or it has already been changed by another library, just update the
+:ref:`global-box-sizing <settings-global-box-sizing>` setting
+to let Susy know.

 If you need to supprot IE6/7,